 On 24 August 2015 a report and consent under Section 29(A) of the Building Act 1993 was lodged with Council.
 A report and consent seeks confirmation that the building is able to be demolished without a planning permit and ensures that any heritage significance of buildings is considered prior to demolition.
 On 10 September 2015 Council officers, under delegation, therefore requested that the Minister for Planning prepare, adopt and approve an amendment under Section 20(4) of the Planning and Environment Act 1987 to apply a Heritage Overlay on an interim basis to the College, pending the outcome of Amendment C172.
 On 29 November 2015 the Minister refused Council's request on the basis that the matter is of "local significance and not a matter of state or regional significance".
-This required Council officers to consent to the building's demolished, the proposal for the College as part of Amendment C172 remains, noting that the report and consent itself is only valid for 12 months.
+This required Council officers to consent to the building's demolition as no planning permit would be required.
+However, until such time as the building is demolished, the proposal for the College as part of Amendment C172 remains, noting that the report and consent itself is only valid for 12 months.